Dental anesthesia: Intrapulpal

-Inter-pulpal anaesthesia involves the direct placement of anaesthetic agent using a small needle (of 25 or 27 gauge) into the pulp chamber; it is injected under pressure leading to brief yet intense discomfort.
+Intrapulpal anaesthesia involves the direct placement of anaesthetic agent using a small needle (of 25 or 27 gauge) into the pulp chamber; it is injected under pressure leading to brief yet intense discomfort.
 This particular technique provides effective pulpal anaesthesia as the pulpal tissue is subject to chemical action by the anaesthetic agent and mechanical stimulus due to the pressure applied.
 This method is usually adopted when all other techniques have been unsuccessful and must include pre-operative warnings of sharp pain.
 However it may prove useful for pulpal extirpation or endodontic treatment on any tooth where anaesthesia is difficult to achieve.
 Nevertheless, due to the patient discomfort associated with this technique it should not be the primary anaesthetic technique used.